sahilm/boxy-cap/README.md

 ### Settings

 Support to manage https://github.com/sstephenson/rbenv-vars to add ENV based config files.
-First should add `require 'handy-cap/settings'` to `Capfile`.
+You can require this task individually by adding `require 'handy-cap/rbenv_vars'` to `Capfile`.

-There are tasks available:
+There are the tasks available related to it:

 - `cap staging config:vars` Show current .rbenv-vars file
 - `cap staging config:vars:edit` Edit remote .rbenv-vars file